LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 both were young and fearful

-of the kind that tastes well,
+of the kind that tastes sweet,

-bittersweet but sweet,

-she kept it to herself,
+she kept it to herself.

-that was such a shame.

 &nbsp;